maha2490/glow_yoga/README.md

 # glow_yoga

-website launch for Glow Yoga in miami beach, FL

-developed by John Glynn and Rachel Mahan
+website launch for Glow Yoga in miami beach, FL. developed by John Glynn and Rachel Mahan.